Dieselgate: How consumer law can help protect the environment

 In the United States VW was found guilty of a crime and fined a record $2.8 billion dollars, some of which was portioned towards the environmental impact of NOx gases.
 Perhaps an example the UK and the EU should follow.

-Of course it would be naive to think the huge environmental challenges the world is facing can solely be addressed by law, rather a combination of economic, scientifically informed government policy, and behavioral changes are necessary.
+Of course it would be naive to think the huge environmental challenges the world is facing can solely be addressed by law, rather a combination of economic, scientifically informed government policy, and behavioural changes are necessary.

 In light of the looming environmental crisis lawmakers need to revaluate exactly what a ‘consumer’ is, and in what ways this converges and differs with a ‘citizen’ and what the role and responsibility of consumer law ought to be in a time when we face unprecedented environmental change.

 However, there is a crucial need for the legal environmental community to acknowledge how powerful green consumer choices can be and to consider the positive precedent these consumer law claims will create for car manufacturers, and more broadly the whole commercial sector, in the future.

 In the words of the late Polly Higgins, a barrister who devoted her life’s work campaigning to make ecocide a crime and environmental legal reform, “The Earth is in need of a good lawyer”